SAP-samples/cloud-mdk-samples/Showcase_Apps/CalendarViewApp/README.md

 <img src="Screenshots/android.gif" width="35%">

-This is a showcase application that demonstrates how to use the standard Calendar View for Android as Extension Control and implementation of its `observable()` Method for Data Binding.
+This is a showcase application that demonstrates how to implement the Calendar View for Android as Extension Control.

 *Last Updated: 05-Jul-2021*